christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 e.g. P = 5%, n = 3 => service available 99.875% of the time
 -->

-- Fault tolerance
-  - Against crashes
-  - Against data corruption and faulty operations (byzantine faults)

-Replicating data between nodes ensures that the data remains accessible to a certain extend.

-See [@cristian1991understanding]

-- Example use cases of replication for fault tolerance: Aviation Systems, Smart Grids [@sakic2017response], lab measurements with low fault-tolerance...

-\todo{Add line wraps after those titles, or use a different approach to enumerate the paragraphs}

 #### Types of Possible Faults {#sec:possible-faults}